pulseflow/petal/packages/eslint-config/README.md

 });
 ```

-the required dev dependencies are: `eslint-plugin-vue vue-eslint-parser` (you should be prompted to install these when running eslint)
+the required dev dependencies are: `eslint-plugin-vue` (you should be prompted to install these when running eslint)

 if you have `vue.sfcBlocks` enabled (set to enabled by default), you will also need to install `eslint-processor-vue-blocks` as a dev dependency, also prompted upon running eslint